-We will also send providers a copy of our Inspection Briefing Note to disseminate amongst staff and students who may be taking part in the inspection.
+We will also send providers a copy of the inspection briefing note to disseminate to staff and students who may be taking part in the inspection.
+Additional information and/or inspection arrangements will be made with providers as required.

-The programme inspection
+8. The programme inspection